 HP announces expansion of cloud-enabled eHealth centres

-With this objective, the IT major tied up with Narayana Health (NH) to establish five additional health centres in Karnataka and West Bengal.
-The organisations plan to increase the number of eHCs to over 20 in the next 18-24 months.
-While HP would contribute the technology, Narayana Health would implement, operate, run and manage newly established eHealth Centres for provision of primary healthcare to patients, and to address healthcare delivery and awareness challenges in Tier-2 and Tier-3 cities.
+While the technology would be brought by HP, Narayana Health would implement, operate, run and manage newly established eHealth Centres for providing primary healthcare to patients, and to address healthcare delivery and awareness challenges in Tier-2 and Tier-3 cities.

-He added, together with NH, HP would provide accessibility and affordability to patients across India.
+He said together with NH, HP would provide accessibility and affordability to patients across India.

-The eHC initiative could help transform the existing primary healthcare centres (PHCs) and government-run systems that commonly lacked the capacity and staff to provide high-quality care, he said during the Asia Pacific and Japan Summit 2014 in Mumbai.
+The eHC initiative would be able to transform the existing primary healthcare centres (PHCs) and government-run systems that commonly lack the capacity and staff to provide high-quality care, he said during the Asia Pacific and Japan Summit 2014 in Mumbai.

-Meanwhile, Business Insider reported that the current cloud-enabled eHealth centres in rural India are built in shipping containers and placed conveniently in states such as Uttar Pradesh, where thousands of people receive medical aid.
+The centres, built in shipping containers, are placed conveniently in rural areas in states such as UP, where thousands of people get medical aid.

-The containers which can be easily transported are equipped to deliver quality and affordable healthcare services to people living in areas, where finding the right health care remained a distant dream.
-According to HP, the project had proved to be successful and now the company wanted the initiative to be expanded further.
+The easy to transport containers are equipped to deliver quality and affordable healthcare services to people living in areas, where finding the right kind of health care remains a distant dream.
+Given the success of the project HP is now looking to expand the initiative, Business Insider reported.

-The eHealth containers are built to connect patients in remote areas to receive healthcare from the best doctors in the country.
-Each container boasts fully equipped cloud-integrated diagnostics equipment, HP workstations and video conferencing material.
+These makeshift eHealth containers are built to connect patients in remote areas to receive healthcare from the best doctors in the country, with each container fully equipped with cloud-integrated diagnostics equipment, HP workstations and video conferencing material.